GRAAL-Research/poutyne/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+## Do you have a suggestion for an enhancement?

+We use GitHub issues to track enhancement requests.
+Before you create an enhancement request:

+* Make sure you have a clear idea of the enhancement you would like.
+If you have a vague idea, consider discussing it first on the users list.

+* Check the documentation to make sure your feature does not already exist.

+* Do [a quick search](https://github.com/allenai/allennlp/issues) to see whether your enhancement has already been suggested.

+When creating your enhancement request, please:

+* Provide a clear title and description.

+* Explain why the enhancement would be useful.
+It may be helpful to highlight the feature in other libraries.

+* Include code examples to demonstrate how the enhancement would be used.

 ## Use a Consistent Coding Style

 All of the code is formatted using [yapf](https://github.com/google/yapf) with the associated [config file](https://github.com/GRAAL-Research/poutyne/blob/master/.style.yapf).
 In order to format the code of your submission, simply run